chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 You're providing complete clean energy solutions for different types of customers, with a strong service network supporting them globally.

 I was really impressed by sungrow's mission "clean power for all".
-It's is exactly the kind of impactful project I'm looking to contribute to.
 As a frontend developer, this is really exciting to me.

 ### Application Reason